DiSSCo/openDS/mids-calculation/intro.md

   - `dwc:municipality`
   - `dwc:stateProvince`
   - `dwc:waterBody`
-- It needs to have **all** of the following Quantitative Lcoation fields filled:
+- It needs to have **all** the following Quantitative Location fields filled:
   - `dwc:decimalLatitude`
   - `dwc:decimalLongitude`